ethereumclassic/ECIPs/_specs/ecip-endorser_transactions.md

 A low hash rate has caused Ethereum Classic's consensus algorithms to yield inconvenient and undesirable finality rates.

-The motivation of this proposal is to achieve a solution that alleviates a slow finality curve, while creatively managing the effects of tampering with existing "hard" consensus protocols.
+This proposal describes a method for collective chain discretion which is currently achievable, avoiding any required modifications to existing consensus protocol.

 ## Specification